dvdmtw98/notes/My Vault/Cyber Security/Tools/Splunk.md

 ---
-title: Splunk
 tags:
   - security
   - concept
   - splunk
 ---

 Splunk Job is active for 10mins
 Shared Splunk Job active for 7 days

-Time, Index, Source, Host, Source Type are default fields in Splunk
-They are generated when Splunk Indexes the data

 #### Main Components
 **Forwarder**: Universal or Heavy (Reads the data from the source systems)